LaVerbenaElectronica/vr/hackaton/Readme.md

 ## Results
 * FINAL.
 This is the folder that contains the virtual wolrds created as result of the 6 working groups in Zagreb.
 * Readme.md.
 This document shows the links to those projects both from computer browser and mobile devices as well as all the credits of the 3d models used.
 * [exhibition.html](https://laverbenaelectronica.github.io/vr/hackaton/FINAL/exhibition.html).
-This document showd iframe of every virtual world inside the FINAL folder to showcase the hackathon.
+This document show an embebbed version of every virtual world inside the FINAL folder to showcase the hackathon.